mist64/cbmbus_doc/7 JiffyDOS.md

 If both CLK and DATA are released, this indicates a "timeout" error.
 Note that this combination has been carefully chosen: An idle device would also keep both wires released, and both wires released is also the default bus state if no device is attached, so a non-responsive or nonexistent device would also lead to this case.

-As with the regular case, the wires have to be valid no later than after 13 µs.
+As with the regular case, the wires have to be valid after 13 µs.
 And in this case, they need to be held for 7 µs.

 #### 7b: Controller is now busy again
 ![](docs/cbmbus/jiffydos-23.png =601x131)